ArduPilot/ardupilot_wiki/common/source/docs/common-zed.rst

 Setup
 =====

-- connect the flight controller and TX1 as shown on the `NVidia TX1 as a Companion Computer <http://ardupilot.org/dev/docs/companion-computer-nvidia-tx1.html>`__ wiki page
+- connect the autopilot and TX1 as shown on the `NVidia TX1 as a Companion Computer <http://ardupilot.org/dev/docs/companion-computer-nvidia-tx1.html>`__ wiki page
 - flash the TX1 as described in the `Setup the TX1 <http://ardupilot.org/dev/docs/companion-computer-nvidia-tx1.html#setup-the-tx1>`__ section of the above wiki page but use the apsync-tx1-openkai image from `firmware.ardupilot.org <http://firmware.ap.ardupilot.org/Companion/apsync/beta/>`__
 - mount the ZED camera upside-down and using vibration dampeners to the front of the vehicle.
   It can be mounted right-side-up after `connecting with ssh <http://ardupilot.org/dev/docs/apsync-intro.html#connecting-with-ssh>`__ and then modify `~/src/OpenKAI/kiss/apmCopter.kiss <https://github.com/yankailab/OpenKAI/blob/master/kiss/apmCopter.kiss#L60>`__ so "bFlip" is `1`.